naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 ### Static Functions
 1. These functions work for the class as whole rather than for a particular object of a class.
 2. Static member function can be called using class name and scope resolution :: operator.
 3. They can only access static data members and static member functions.
-4. These functions cannot access ordinary data members and member functions.
+4. Static member functions do not have this pointer.
+5. A static member function cannot be virtual.
+6. A static member function cannot be const and volatile.

 <br>